Skip to content

 I also researched existing C&C models online.

-Key insights: Click & Collect was not always offered as same-day, and patterns usually offered ‘search for a store location’ first
+Key insights: Click & Collect was not always offered as same-day, and patterns usually offered ‘search for a store location’ first and were then told the delivery time-frame.

 Click and collect pattern research